byuccl/dac_sdc_2022/_pages/ldd3.md

 ---
 layout: page
 toc: false
-title: Study Questions for Linux Device Drivers, Chapter 3
+title: Linux Device Drivers, Chapter 3
 ---

+## Reading

+All of Chapter 3

+## Study Questions (Under construction)

 1. (T or F) Character drivers are generally the most suitable class of drivers for most simple hardware devices.